-- Due to the demand feature or short-term nature of cash, contracts and other receivables, due to and from related parties, security deposits and trade and other payables (excluding payable to government agencies), Management estimates that the carrying amounts approximate the fair values of financial instruments, as of December 31, 2021 and 2020. - Loans payable are bearing market interest rates.
+- Due to the demand feature or short-term nature of cash, contracts and other receivables, due to and from related parties, deposits and trade and other payables (excluding payable to government agencies), Management estimates that the carrying amounts approximate the fair values of financial instruments, as of December 31, 2022 and 2021. - Loans payable are bearing market interest rates.
 Hence, the fair value of these loans payable is equal to its carrying amount.

-Management believes that the carrying amounts of rental deposits and miscellaneous advances approximate their fair values.
+Management believes that the carrying amounts of deposits approximate their fair values.